 It's time for us now to open God's Word.
 Second Thessalonians is our text this morning and chapter 1 verses 6 through 10.
-We started to study these verses last time, we continue that study this morning.
+We started to study these verses last time.
+We continue that study this morning.

 Furthermore, the humiliation of Christ in His first coming demands that He comes again.
-The last glimpse the world had of Jesus is a bleeding, dying criminal on a cross.
+The last glimpse the world has of Jesus is a bleeding, dying criminal on a cross.
 That is not the last vision, however, that they will have, for He will come in full glory.
 His humiliation demands that He come back in exaltation.
 And finally, the hope of Christians demands it.
 It is our hope.
-We look forward to that day when Jesus comes who is now preparing a place for us and will some day come and take us to that place.
+We look forward to that day when Jesus comes who is now preparing a place for us and will someday come and take us to that place.

 In other words, at the very heart of all redemptive history and divine revelation and Christian experience is the return of Jesus Christ to the earth.
 In this passage Paul affirms this Christian hope and he does it in order to encourage the Thessalonians because they were under such severe persecution.
-And he was saying to them and to all believers who have suffered this won't go on unendingly, Jesus will come back.
+And he was saying to them and to all believers who have suffered, this won't go on unendingly, Jesus will come back.

 Let's look at our text, 2 Thessalonians 1, beginning in verse 6.
 "For after all, it is only just for God to repay with affliction those who afflict you and to give relief to you who are afflicted and to us as well when the Lord Jesus shall be revealed from heaven with His mighty angels in flaming fire, dealing out retribution to those who do not know God and to those who do not obey the gospel of our Lord Jesus.
-And these will pay the penalty of eternal destruction away from the presence of the Lord and from the glory of His power when He comes to be glorified in His saints in that day and to be marveled at among all who have believed, for our testimony to you was believed."
+And these will pay the penalty of eternal destruction away from the presence of the Lord and from the glory of His power when He comes to be glorified in His saints on that day and to be marveled at among all who have believed, for our testimony to you was believed."

-In that text the key is in verse 7..."The Lord Jesus shall be revealed."
+In that text the key is in verse 7: "The Lord Jesus shall be revealed."
 The word "revealed" means disclosed, unveiled, it is the apokalupsis, the apocalypse, the unveiling, the revealing.
 As we have been noting in our study of the book of Revelation, Jesus came the first time veiled, He came the first time hidden in human flesh so that His full glory was not seen.
-The second time He is unveiled, He is revealed and He comes in full glory.
+The second time He is unveiled, He is revealed, and He comes in full glory.
 To give us some sense of what that means, Paul adds three prepositional phrases when he says, "The Lord shall be revealed from heaven, with His mighty angels, in flaming fire."
 He comes then in the glory of His unveiled person.

-Now when the Lord Jesus comes Paul says in this passage two things happen.
-The first one is at the beginning of verse 7, He comes to give relief.
+Now when the Lord Jesus comes, Paul says in this passage, two things happen.
+The first one is at the beginning of verse 7.
 He comes to give relief.
-The second is at the beginning of verse 8, He comes to deal out retribution.
+He comes to give relief.
+The second is at the beginning of verse 8.
+He comes to deal out retribution.
 Those are the two keys.
 He comes for relief and He comes for retribution.
 Relief means rest, refreshment, peace.
 He comes to bring the end of all hardship.
 He comes to bring the end of all difficulty.
 He comes to bring the end of all trials.
 He comes to bring the end of all persecution.
 He comes to bring the end of all pain, of all sorrow, of all trouble.
 What an encouragement.
 What an encouragement.

 But secondly, in verse 8, He comes to deal out retribution.
 That means He comes to judge.
 He comes to punish.
 He comes to give full vengeance.
 He comes to pour out wrath.
 He comes to curse.
 He comes to condemn.
 What terror.

-Two absolute opposites, 180 degrees from one another.
-He comes to bring relief, He comes to bring retribution.
+Two absolute opposites, 180 degrees from one another; He comes to bring relief, He comes to bring retribution.
 He comes for rest, He comes for punishment.
 He comes for refreshment, He comes for vengeance.
-He comes to bless, He comes to curse.
-Two-fold purpose.
+He comes to bless, He comes to curse, two-fold purpose.

-Paul is not inventing this, nor is it the first time the Scriptures have talked about this two-fold coming.
+Paul is not inventing this, nor is it the first time that the Scriptures have talked about this two-fold coming.
 Jesus Himself made it abundantly clear that the nature of His coming would be two-fold.
 In Matthew chapter 13 Jesus says in verse 40, "Therefore just as the tares are gathered up and burned with fire, so shall it be at the end of the age.
-The Son of Man will send forth His angels and they will gather out of His Kingdom all stumbling blocks and those who commit lawlessness and will cast them into the furnace of fire.
-And in that place there shall be weeping and gnashing of teeth."
+The Son of Man will send forth His angels and they will gather out of His kingdom all stumbling blocks and those who commit lawlessness and will cast them into the furnace of fire, and in that place there shall be weeping and gnashing of teeth."
 That's the retribution.
 When He comes the angels will collect the ungodly and cast them into hell.

 Later on in Matthew chapter 24 He says, verse 30, "The Son of Man comes, He comes on the clouds of the sky with power and great glory and He will send forth His angels with a great trumpet and they will gather together His elect from the four winds, from one end of the sky to the other."

-So, Jesus promised this not only in the passages that I read, but in numerous other passages that at the coming of the Lord Jesus Christ there would be a two-fold work.
+So, Jesus promised this, not only in the passages that I read, but in numerous other passages that at the coming of the Lord Jesus Christ there would be a two-fold work.
 And all humanity falls into one of those two categories.
 The whole world will experience the return of Christ.
 Every eye will see Him.
 Every human being alive or dead who has ever lived or is living at the time will experience the effect of the Second Coming either for relief or for retribution.
 All of destiny ultimately falls into those two categories.

-As we look at this text we look at those two categories then, first of all, retribution...retribution.
-Paul here, as I noted, is echoing what Jesus promised, that he would come and that there would be a gathering together of the ungodly and that they would be cast into hell which is vengeance, wrath and punishment.
+As we look at this text we look at those two categories then: First of all, retribution, retribution.
+Paul here, as I noted, is echoing what Jesus promised, that he would come and that there would be a gathering together of the ungodly and that they would be cast into hell, which is vengeance, wrath and punishment.
 Jesus promised that was the purpose of His coming and Paul reiterates that at this particular point in this text.
-Actually there isn't any text that I know of and I have scoured t hem all obviously in the New Testament, there isn't any text in the New Testament outside the book of Revelation that is as poignant and potent in portraying the fierceness of the Lord Jesus as the executioner of the ungodly as this one.
+Actually there isn't any text that I know of — and I have scoured them all obviously in the New Testament — there isn't any text in the New Testament outside the book of Revelation that is as poignant and potent in portraying the fierceness of the Lord Jesus as the executioner of the ungodly as this one.
 It is a very strong statement that the Spirit of God makes through the pen of Paul.

-Now as we look at the subject of retribution in this text, it draws us to ask three questions, three simple questions, three one-word questions...why, who and how...why, who and how?
-The first question, why...why would Jesus Christ come back to do this?
+Now as we look at the subject of retribution in this text, it draws us to ask three questions, three simple questions, three one-word questions: Why, who and how?
+Why, who and how?
+The first question, why, why would Jesus Christ come back to do this?
 Why would He come back, verse 8, to deal out retribution, vengeance, punishment?
-Why would He come...verse 9...to make people pay the penalty?
+Why would He come, verse 9, to make people pay the penalty?
 Why?

-Verse 6 gives us the answer.
-"For after all, it is only just for God to repay."
-It is a matter of justice, that is why.
+Verse 6 gives us the answer: "For after all, it is only just for God to repay."
+It is a matter of justice; that is why.
 It is only just.
 It is the proper administration of God's justice.
 It is right for punishment to be meted out on those who have violated the law.

 We understand that, don't we, in a human realm.
 We understand justice, at least to some extent.
 We are definitely upset and disturbed in our society when we do not see criminals brought to justice and when we see the innocent people suffer.
 We have a sense of justice built into us, it's the image of God, it's the moral law of God woven into the fabric of life and society.
 We understand justice.
 We understand retribution.
 We understand there's a right punishment for criminals who violate law.
 If that is true and since it's true in the human realm, it is obviously perfectly true in God's realm.
 And so why?
 Why will Jesus come back and deal out vengeance?
 For after all, it is only just for God to repay.
 It is no more and no less than God's justice.
 It is the right punishment for criminals who have violated God's law.
 In fact, the root word for "retribution" is the same root as the word for "just, or right."
-It is not vindictive, it is not some emotional frenzy that God gets Himself into.
-It is not some level of exasperation or frustration that Jesus has reached that allows Him to have an out-of-control emotion, it is not vindictive, it is not out of control, it is simply the just repayment of punishment by the perfectly righteous judge on those who have broken His law willfully.
+It is not vindictive.
+It is not some emotional frenzy that God gets Himself into.
+It is not some level of exasperation or frustration that Jesus has reached that allows Him to have an out-of-control emotion.
+It is not vindictive.
+It is not out of control.
+It is simply the just repayment of punishment by the perfectly righteous judge on those who have broken His law willfully.
 God cannot be unjust.
 God will do what is just.

 They're being called into court.
 They're being indicted before God.
-So in verse 21 God says, "Declare and set forth your case.
-Indeed, let them consult together, go ahead and hire a lawyer, get your counsel, make your case, and come in and explain to Me why you have done this and why you should not be punished." and He reminds them in verse 21 that, "There is no other God beside Me, a righteous God and Savior, there is none except Me.
+So in verse 21 God says, "Declare and set forth your case.”
+Indeed, let them consult together, go ahead and hire a lawyer, get your counsel, make your case, and come in and explain to Me why you have done this and why you should not be punished.
+And He reminds them in verse 21 that, "There is no other God beside Me, a righteous God and Savior, there is none except Me.
 Turn to Me and be saved, all the ends of the earth, for I am God and there is no other.
 I have sworn by Myself, the Word has gone forth from My mouth in righteousness and will not turn back, that to Me every knee will bow, every tongue will swear allegiance.
 They will say of Me, 'Only in the Lord are righteousness and strength.'
 Men will come to Him."

 In other words, God reiterates, "I am the only God.
 That has been made abundantly clear.
 You have seen it.
 You should have known it, you should have responded to it.
 You should have worshiped Me.
 Put your case together and tell Me why you shouldn't be punished for rejecting Me."
 And they put their case together and they lose, "And all who are angry at God are put to shame.
 But in the Lord, all of the true offspring of Israel are justified and will glory."